What is a group personal pension?

 Your options when you retire

 You can access and use your pension pot in any way you wish from age 55.
-You can:

 - Take your whole pension pot as a lump sum in one go.
 A quarter (25%) will be tax free and the rest will be subject to tax at your normal tax rate.
 Bear in mind that a large lump sum could tip you into a higher tax bracket for the year.